 Marketing & Communications Intern

-Moorea is a fourth year student at UC Berkeley pursuing her BA in urban studies with a minor in public policy.
+Moorea is a recent graduate of UC Berkeley; she received her BA in urban studies with a minor in public policy in the spring of 2023.
 Her interest in housing stems from her upbringing in Los Angeles.
-Moorea is the Chair of UC Berkeley’s ASUC Housing Commission which works to address student housing needs amidst the Bay Area housing crisis.
+Moorea was the Chair of UC Berkeley’s ASUC Housing Commission which works to address student housing needs amidst the Bay Area housing crisis.
 She’s passionate about making housing policy more accessible to communities who have historically been excluded from decision-making processes.

 Jobs + Internships